-3.2.5 Policies and processes for graduated phase-out of assistance at redetermination.
+3.2.5 Graduated phase-out of assistance at redetermination

-3.2.5 Policies and processes for graduated phase-out of assistance at redetermination.
+Policies and processes for graduated phase-out of assistance at redetermination.

 Lead Agencies that establish initial family income eligibility below 85 percent of state median income (SMI) are required to provide a graduated phase-out of assistance for families whose income has increased above the state's initial income threshold at the time of redetermination but remains below the federal threshold of 85 percent of the state median income (98.21 (b)(1)).
 Providing a graduated phase-out promotes continuity by allowing for wage growth, allows for a tapered transition out of the child care subsidy program as income increases, and supports long-term self-sufficiency for families.